6 strategies teachers use to help kids who learn and think differently

 One strategy that teachers use is to vary the size of the group they teach to.
 Some lessons are taught to the whole class.
 Others are better for a small group of students or one student.
 Learning in a small group or one-on-one can be very helpful to kids with learning and thinking differences.

-Some kids are placed in small groups because of their IEPs or an intervention.
+.
 But that’s not always the case.
 Teachers often meet with small groups or one student as a way to differentiate instruction.
 This means that they tailor the lesson to the needs of the student.

 This strategy helps with: